 First Time User?
 Enroll now.

-Home > Health Library > Toxic Shock Syndrome
+Home > Health Library > Toxic shock syndrome (TSS)

 Toxic shock syndrome (TSS) is a rare, often life-threatening illness that develops suddenly after a bacterial infection and can rapidly affect several different organ systems, including the lungs, kidneys, and liver.
 Because toxic shock syndrome progresses quickly, immediate medical treatment is needed.